Intellectual property

 - Appoint a local agent in your country to handle your trademark registration

-Appoint an agent from your own country, with a successful track record of Chinese trademark registration.
-They in turn, will appoint a Chinese agent; only a Chinese licensed agent can make the application to the Chinese authorities.
+Appoint an agent from your country with a successful track record in Chinese trademark registration.
+They will, in turn, appoint a Chinese agent; only a Chinese licensed agent can apply to the Chinese authorities.

-By using a local agent from your own country means you will be working in your local language and under the trading terms of your country.
+Using a local agent from your country means you will work in your local language and under your country's trading terms.

-Your local agent, should also have access to the trademark registration database in China and therefore will be able to make checks on what is already registered.
-This will save time and money with trademark submission for trademarks already registered in China.
+Your local agent should also have access to the trademark registration database in China and, therefore, be able to check what is already registered.
+This will save time and money when submitting trademarks already registered in China.

 You can appoint a local Chinese agent directly.
-This is only recommended if you know the Chinese agent directly and have a successfully trading relationship.
+This is only recommended if you know the Chinese agent and have a successful trading relationship.

-The trademark registration is straightforward processes in China.
-Get the trademark ownership wrong and it can stop you trading in China and the loss of any investment you made in China.
+Trademark registration is straightforward in China.
+However, incorrect trademark ownership can prevent you from trading in China and result in the loss of any investment you made in China.

 - Submit the papers to Chinese authorities

-Before submitting make sure you are not using words in the trademark name that are not allowed or will need further supporting documentation.
-E.g. country names, “British”.
+Before submitting, ensure you are not using words in the trademark name that are not allowed or will need further supporting documentation, such as country names or “British.”

-You will be required to select international trademark class(es)s for your submission.
+You must select international trademark class(es) for your submission.
 There is a cost per code.
-Your registration will be protected within these class(es).
-Another company can use the same registration with difference trademark classes.
+Your registration will be protected within this class(es).
+Another company can use the same registration but with different trademark classes.

-e.g. Access to China class 38 (Telecoms) and 42 (IT Services); Another organisation could Access to China class 43 (hotels).
-Both organisations can use the trade make Access to China only its classes stated in the registration.
+For example, one organisation could Access China class 38 (Telecoms) and 42 (IT Services), while another could Access China class 43 (hotels).
+Both organisations can use the trade to gain Access to China only in the classes stated in the registration.

 This submission must be accurate.
 Being 99% right is not enforceable in Chinese trademark law.
 Get the papers checked thoroughly before submission.

-The information submitted will be reviewed by the Chinese authorities.
-This is comprehensive and takes up to three months to complete.
+The Chinese authorities will review the information submitted.
+This comprehensive process can take up to three months to complete.

 - Chinese trademark registration rejected